cylc/cylc-flow/doc/src/running-suites.rst

 Any tasks not assigned to a particular queue will remain in the default queue.
-The *queues* example suite illustrates how queues work by running two task trees side by side (as seen in the graph GUI) each limited to 2 and 3 tasks respectively:
+The *queues* example suite illustrates how queues work by running two task trees side by side each limited to 2 and 3 tasks respectively:

 .. literalinclude:: ../../etc/examples/queues/suite.rc